obiwanjacobi/vst.net/Source/Code/readme.md

 * Resize UI window/controls when host-frame resizes.
 * Plugin without Replacing crashes vsthost tring to call accumulating the plugin does not implement.
+* Reported: Adding NAudio to a plugin fails to produce a deploy folder?

 ## Refactor wishes